luojiahai/luojiahai.github.io/content/about.md

 author = 'luojiahai'
 +++

-👋 Hi there, I'm luojiahai.
+👋 Hi there, I am luojiahai (luo-jia-hai).

 I am from Guangzhou, China 🇨🇳, in which I was born and raised.
 I am currently based in Melbourne, Australia.